JoinCODED/TASK-Masterclass-M4-TypeScript/README.md

    - **firstName**: `string`
    - **lastName**: `string`
    - **age**: `number`
-4. Complete the function for `showPerson` and behold the magic of auto-completion!
+4. Complete the function for `showPeople` and behold the magic of auto-completion!
 5. Verify your script works by running `npm start`.
 6. Type in the `Employee` interface:
    - **firstName**: `string`